hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 No response body is returned.
 A status code of 201 (Created) indicates a successful write; status 412 (Length Required) denotes a missing `Content-Length` or `Content-Type` header in the request.
-If the MD5 checksum of the data written to the storage system does NOT match the (optionally) supplied ETag value, a 422 (Unprocessable Entity) response is returned.
+If the MD5 checksum of the data written to the storage system does *not* match the (optionally) supplied ETag value, a 422 (Unprocessable Entity) response is returned.